pinknetworkx/eosio-contract-api/README.md

 ```

 #### atomicmarket
-This reader requires a atomicassets reader with the same contract as specified here
+This reader requires a atomicassets and a delphioracle reader with the same contract as specified here
 ```javascript
 {
   "handler": "atomicmarket",